What Is Digital Transformation and What Does It Mean For Treasury Management?

 These automated cash management platforms don’t just store your historical data but also utilize machine learning (ML) algorithms that find patterns within your organization’s bank data.
 This empowers your organization to automate cash flow reporting and forecasting and improve overall reporting accuracy.
 So the technology needed to transform treasury management digitally isn’t just a dream; it can be utilized today to help your organization make more informed, strategic decisions.

 How To Take Advantage of APIs with A Three-Layered Technology Platform

 Open Banking APIs play a big part in establishing the foundational layer called the data lake.
 These APIs consolidate and normalize all your balances and transactions into one standard format into a Multi-Bank Data Lake™.
 This data lake stores bank data perpetually, amplifying your ability to perform historical analysis without submitting thousands of statement requests to your bank.

 The Multi-Bank Data Lake™ provides the raw data for ML algorithms, which find patterns within your organization’s bank data and distribute it throughout the Trovata Platform, empowering features like automated cash flow reporting and forecasting.

 The massive benefit of banking APIs within treasury management is that they pull comprehensive, rich metadata compared to older formats like MT940 messages.
 So, for example, when analyzing account balances for any given date range, banking APIs provide additional information such as closing available, closing ledger, current available, opening available, opening ledger, and more.

-Trovata’s ML algorithms analyze and standardize data across all bank accounts as it comes in, eliminating the need to manually normalize data in a spreadsheet.
+Trovata’s ML algorithms analyze and standardize data across all bank accounts as it comes in, eliminating the need to normalize data in a spreadsheet manually.
 As this data comes in, generated reports, forecasts, and tags are updated automatically, providing you complete cash flow visibility anytime, anywhere.